Phionanamugga/Communication_App/README.md

 ## Getting Started
 To start using our communication app, follow these steps:

-Download and Install the App: Visit our website or the app store to download and install the app on your device.
+1. Download and Install the App: Visit our website or the app store to download and install the app on your device.

-Sign Up or Log In: Create a new account or log in using your existing credentials.
+2. Sign Up or Log In: Create a new account or log in using your existing credentials.

-Start Communicating: Explore the app features and start sending messages, sharing media, and creating photo libraries.
+3. Start Communicating: Explore the app features and start sending messages, sharing media, and creating photo libraries.

 ## Usage

 ### Messaging
-Open the messaging tab.
+1. Open the messaging tab.
-Select a contact or create a new chat group.
+2. Select a contact or create a new chat group.
-Type your message and hit send.
+3. Type your message and hit send.

 ### Media Sharing
-Navigate to the media sharing section.
+1. Navigate to the media sharing section.
-Choose the type of media you want to share (video, photo, file).
+2. Choose the type of media you want to share (video, photo, file).
-Select the recipient and upload the media file.
+3. Select the recipient and upload the media file.

 ### Location Sharing
+To share your location, follow these steps:
-Access the location sharing feature.
+1. Access the location sharing feature.
-Enable location services on your device.
+2. Enable location services on your device.
-Tap on the location pin icon and select a contact to share your location.
+3. Tap on the location pin icon and select a contact to share your location.

 ### Photo Libraries
+To create a photo library, follow these steps:
-Go to the photo libraries section.
+1. Go to the photo libraries section.
-Create a new photo library and add images to it.
+2. Create a new photo library and add images to it.
-Pin the photo library to access it quickly from the main menu.
+3. Pin the photo library to access it quickly from the main menu.

 ### Support and Feedback